CoderDebajyoti/Animated_Birthday_Wish/README.md

 # Animated_Birthday_Wish

 Welcome to the Animated Birthday Wish project!
-This project allows you to create a personalized digital birthday with vibrant balloon animations.
+This project allows you to create a personalized digital birthday wish with vibrant balloon animations.
 Customize it with your name for a unique birthday greeting.

 ## Features

- **Balloon Animation:** Enjoy smooth and colorful balloon animations.
+- **Balloon Animation:** Enjoy smooth and colorful balloon animations.
- **Personalization:** Input your name and upload a photo to create a custom birthday card.
+- **Personalization:** Input your name and upload a photo to create a custom birthday card.
- **Responsive Design:** Compatible with all devices, ensuring a great look on mobile and desktop.
+- **Responsive Design:** Compatible with all devices, ensuring a great look on mobile and desktop.
-**Easy Customization:** Built with HTML, CSS, and JavaScript for easy modifications.
+- **Easy Customization:** Built with HTML, CSS, and JavaScript for easy modifications.

 ## Technologies Used